Cycling Socrates Mine Road, Lake County, California

 Ride 3.5 miles gaining 1,818’ at 9.9% average grade.

-This brute is located in the Mayacamas Mountain which is a subrange of the Pacific Coast Range.
-The road gets its name from the long abandoned Socrates mercury mine which operated during the Northbay’s quicksilver boom in the late 1800’s.
-The mine was reopened for a time in the 1960’s due to a dramatic increase in the price of quicksilver which made the mine once again valuable, albeit for a brief period of time.
+This brute is located in the Mayacamas Mountain Range, a subrange of the Pacific Coast Range.
+The road gets its name from the long abandoned Socrates Mercury Mine which operated during the Northbay’s quicksilver boom in the late 1800s.
+The mine was reopened for a time in the 1960s due to a dramatic increase in the price of quicksilver which made the mine once again valuable, albeit for a brief period of time.

-Webpage location: URC Center for Bibliographical Studies and Research, California Digital Newspaper Collection
+URC Center for Bibliographical Studies and Research, California Digital Newspaper Collection.

 Surveyor’s map of Socrates Mine (circa 1903)

-The extreme challenge of this climb begins at mile 2.2 and continues unabated to the top, averaging a startling 15.3% for final 1.3 miles - all the more challenging during the summer when temperatures often approach and exceed 100 degrees.
+The extreme challenge of this climb begins at mile 2.2 and continues unabated to the top, averaging a startling 15.3% for the final 1.3 miles -- all the more challenging during the summer when temperatures often approach and exceed 100 degrees.

 Climb ends at Calpine power station Big Geysers Unit 13.